openfun/richie/docs/lms-connection.md

 ## Development

-For development purposes, the docker-compose project provided on [Richie's code repository](https://github.com/openfun/richie) is pre-configured to connect with an OpenEdx instance started with
+For development purposes, the docker compose project provided on [Richie's code repository](https://github.com/openfun/richie) is pre-configured to connect with an OpenEdx instance started with
-[OpenEdx Docker](https://github.com/openfun/openedx-docker), which provides a ready-to-use docker-compose stack of OpenEdx in several flavors.
+[OpenEdx Docker](https://github.com/openfun/openedx-docker), which provides a ready-to-use docker compose stack of OpenEdx in several flavors.
 Head over to [OpenEdx Docker README](https://github.com/openfun/openedx-docker#readme) for instructions on how to bootstrap an OpenEdX instance.

 Now, start both the OpenEdX and Richie projects separately with `make run`.

-Richie should respond on `http://localhost:8070`, OpenEdx on `http://localhost:8073` and both apps should be able to communicate with each other via the network bridge defined in docker-compose.
+Richie should respond on `http://localhost:8070`, OpenEdx on `http://localhost:8073` and both apps should be able to communicate with each other via the network bridge defined in docker compose.

 If you want to activate [seamless enrollment](#2-seamless-enrollment) locally for development, you will need to set up TLS domains for both Richie and OpenEdX.
 To do this, head over to our